AuroraNemoia/auroranemoia.github.io/pages/pygmalion-cloud.md

 **VRAM:**
 Video Memory is the RAM on your graphics card.
 It is much faster and higher bandwidth than the system RAM on your motherboard that connects to the CPU.
 > In Windows Task Manager, you can go to the Performance tab, then click on your graphics card on the left. **Only the "Dedicated Video Memory" section matters.** The other values aren't useful, and do not represent any real amount of memory you may have.

+## Choosing the right notebook:
+It depends if you wish to use

 ## System Requirements:
 Pygmalion is available in 1.3B, 2.7B and 6B variants.
 They represent the number of parameters in the model.
 The 1.3B variant needs at least 4GB of VRAM, the 2.7B variant needs at least 6.5GB of VRAM, and the 6B variant needs at least 12GB of VRAM.